Here is my recipe (+ tips and tricks) for perfect chocolate chunk cookies that taste almost exactly like the ones at

 So….here it is.
-My all time favorite, go-to, chocolate chunk cookie that tastes like a cookie you’d stand in line for at Levain Bakery but the YOU make in your own kitchen.
+My all time favorite, go-to, chocolate chunk cookie that tastes like a cookie you’d stand in line for at Levain Bakery but that YOU can make in your own kitchen.
 Just follow the “tips and tricks” in this post, and you’ll be able to reach cookie perfection every time.

-This recipe is my twist on this Levain Bakery copycat recipe from Modern Honey (who I highly recommend that you follow:-) I’ve made MH’s recipe myriad times, tweaking a bit here and there, and this recipe is what I’ve made my go-to.
+This recipe is my twist on this Levain Bakery copycat recipe from Modern Honey (who I highly recommend that you follow:-) I’ve made MH’s recipe myriad times, tweaking a bit here and there, and the recipe I’ve posted below is now my go-to.

 - Chocolate: I like using a combination of chocolate chunks and chocolate chip~both semi-sweet but different brands.
 I like Enjoy Life semisweet chunks and Ghirardhelli semi-sweet chips.
 Of course you can use any brand you like, but this combo tastes best in my book.

 - Nuts: The cookies work well with nuts or without.
 When making these for a large group, I leave them out because someone may have an allergy.

 - Frozen Dough-this is KEY!!!
 I always freeze my dough for this recipe for a minimum of two hours~overnight is best.
 They need to be frozen solid.
 Dough balls from the freezer bake differently (better) than room temperature dough.
 Trust me on this one.

 - Baking time: This is the final and most important takeaway; do not over bake!
 In fact, you want to under-bake just a tad, as the cookies will continue to bake and firm up as they cool.
 Remove them when they look “almost ready,” and they will come to perfect consistency after an hour or so at room temp.

 - Cookie Scoop.
 I use a medium cookie scoop to make uniform cookie dough balls.
 You can use a large, but those would be monster cookies.